hantswilliams/HHA_507_2023/WK7/assignment7.md

 #### **2. Geospatial Data Processing:**
 - Load your dataset into a Python environment (e.g., Jupyter or Colab).
-- Perform basic data cleaning, ensuring latitude and longitude values are consistent and accurate.
+- Perform basic data cleaning, ensuring geospatial values are consistent and accurate.

 #### **3. Static Mapping:**
 - Utilize a library like `geopandas`, `folium`, or `matplotlib` to generate static maps visualizing your data.